Tutorial: Creating a Github repository

 Earlier, we decided that a folder structure of Code, Data, Final Products and Intermediate Products will be used in this repository.
 We now have to create these folders in our main repository.
 Return to your main repository page by clicking “sample-repo” at the top of the page.
 Click “Create new file”, and a new editor page will come up.

-In the box that says “Name your file”, first type the name of your folder, in this case “code”, and type a slash “/” to signify the end of the folder name, and then type “README.md” to create a README file in the code folder (similar to how we clicked “Initialize repository with a README file).
+In the box that says “Name your file”, first type the name of your folder, in this case “code”, and type a slash “/” to signify the end of the folder name, and then type “README.md” to create a README

-Remember that we can’t make empty folders, so we will need to have to create a README.md file within the folder.
+file within the folder.
 In the “Edit new file” window, type some information about the folder, in this case just tell yourself that it is the Code folder, and what it will contain.

-Tip: Using the # in a Markdown file will make the text a header, in this case I’ll be making the words “Code folder” a header.
-The more #’s you add, the smaller the font size will be, to signify a subheader.
+file will make the text a header, in this case I’ll be making the words “Code folder” a header.
+The more #

 Commit these changes with an informative commit message again, such as “Beverly added code folder”.

 Now navigate back to the main repository page, and repeat the above process to create folders for Code, Data, Intermediate Products and Final Products.
-Note that if we didn’t navigate back to the main repository page, and you click Create new file > "examplefolder/README.md" while you’re in the Code folder, you would create that “examplefolder” folder within the Code folder.
-Remember that every time you create a new folder, you will need to have a new README for each subfolder - you’re not able to create empty folders!
+Note that if we didn’t navigate back to the main repository page, and you click Create new file > "examplefolder/README.md"

-Your repository should now have the 4 folders and the main README.md file, and each folder should have a README.md within, telling you what the folder contains.
+within, telling you what the folder contains.
 Your repository and associated folders should look like this:

 Perfect!
 You now have an organized repository with clear folder structure and you can now add material into your folders!

-Beyond the README files that have to be found in every folder, the two other files that we always have to add to the repository are a gitignore file and a repository etiquette file.
-You will just need to add these two files to the main repository, not in each folder.
+files that have to be found in every folder, the two other files that we always have to add to the repository are a gitignore

-gitignore file
+A gitignore

-A gitignore file is a configuration file that uses a series of rules to identify files that Git should not track.
-The files we want to exclude are generally hidden, temporary, machine generated files, such as: temporary Microsoft Doc / Excel / Powerpoint file and Mac users’ hidden .DS_Store files.
-In collaborative work, if you don’t create a gitignore file and specify these rules, someone who comes along and downloads your repository will download all these unnecessary files!
+file is a configuration file that uses a series of rules to identify files that Git should not track.
+The files we want to exclude are generally hidden, temporary, machine generated files, such as: temporary Microsoft Doc / Excel / Powerpoint file and Mac users’ hidden .DS_Store

-We add the gitignore file at the highest level of your repository.
-Making sure you’ve returned to the front page of your repository, click “Create new file” and then type .gitignore.
+file at the highest level of your repository.
+Making sure you’ve returned to the front page of your repository, click “Create new file” and then type .gitignore

-Now, copy the following gitignore template into the editor:
+Now, copy the following gitignore

 # User RProject files